Patan, Uttar Pradesh

 Patan is a town in Sumerpur block of Unnao District in the state of Uttar Pradesh, India.
-It is located 16 km south of Purwa on the main Unnao-Allahabad road, and a short distance to the south of the Loni river.
+Patan is located 16 km south of Purwa on the main Unnao-Allahabad road, and a short distance to the south of the Loni river.
 Part of the historical region of Baiswara, it historically gave its name to a pargana which existed since at least the time of Akbar, and under the Nawabs of Awadh it was the seat of a tehsil.
 The Rae Bareli-Kanpur branch of the Northern Railway zone runs through Patan, and the Takia train station is located in the village.
 A huge fair called the Takia-ka-Mela is held in Patan on the first Thursday in Paus, in honour of the saint Niamat Shah, revered by both Hindus and Muslims, drawing tens of thousands of visitors.
 A second fair, established by Muhabbat Shah's disciple Shafqat Shah, is also held in Muhabbat Shah's honour at the tomb on the first Thursday of Jeth.

-As of 2011, Patan has a population of 5,364 people, in 1,044 households.
+In 2011 Patan had a population of 5,364 people, in 1,044 households.
 It serves as the seat of a nyaya panchayat and has a post office, a bus station, an intermediate college, a library, a temple dedicated to Lingeshwar Mahadeo, and the tomb of the 18th-century darvish Muhabbat Shah, which is where the Takia-ka-Mela is held.
 The village hosts a market twice per week, on Mondays and Fridays, where vegetables and cloth are sold.